Scale Groups: Introduction

-A scale group arises from every automorphism, $\alpha$, of a t.d.l.c.~group, $G$, that leaves no compact open subgroup invariant.
-For any automorphism, the index $[\alpha(U) : \alpha(U)\cap U]$, with $U$ a compact open subgroup of $G$, is a positive integer.
-The minimum possible value is the \emph{scale of $\alpha$}, denoted $s(\alpha)$, and a subgroup $U$ at which the scale is attained is said to be \emph{tidy} for $\alpha$.
-If no compact open subgroup is invariant under $\alpha$, then $s(\alpha)>1$ and there is a closed $\alpha$-invariant subgroup, $H$, of $G$ such that $H\rtimes \langle\alpha\rangle$ is represented as a scale group acting on a tree with valency $s(\alpha)+1$,~\cite{GWil,BW}.
-Conversely, every scale group, $G$, is a t.d.l.c.~group that has an inner automorphism, $\alpha$, such that $G$ is equal to $H\rtimes \langle\alpha\rangle$.
+A scale group arises from any automorphism, $\alpha$, of a t.d.l.c.~group, $G$, for which no compact open subgroup, $U$, is invariant.
+For any such $U$, the index $[\alpha(U) : \alpha(U)\cap U]$ is a positive integer and the minimum of these indices is the \emph{scale of $\alpha$}, denoted $s(\alpha)$.
+If no $U$ is invariant, then $s(\alpha)>1$ and there is a closed $\alpha$-stable subgroup, $H$, of $G$ such that $H\rtimes \langle\alpha\rangle$ is represented as a scale group acting on a tree with valency $s(\alpha)+1$,~\cite{GWil,BW}.
+Conversely, every scale group has the form $H\rtimes \langle\alpha\rangle$ with $H$ a closed subgroup and $\alpha$ an inner automorphism.
 Scale groups are thus essential features of the structure of t.d.l.c.~groups, analogous to $(ax+b)$-subgroups of a Lie group.
-The second column of the table in Figure~\ref{fig:concept_relations} has general t.d.l.c.~groups and automorphisms in the first row, general scale groups in the second row, and scale groups with what is called a \emph{compatible labelling} of the tree in the third row.
-Compatible labellings are used in the analysis of scale groups made in the present paper.
+These ideas are summarised in the second column of the table in Figure~\ref{fig:concept_relations}.
+The \emph{compatible labelling} referred to in the third row of the second column is important in the analysis of scale groups made here.

 Also mentioned in the second column, scale groups occur in the setting of actions t.d.l.c.~groups on hyperbolic spaces.
 These actions are classified in \cite{Gromov_hyperbolic} and, among the classes, the \emph{focal} actions turn out to be precisely scale groups, see~\cite[\S3.1 \& Theorem 7.1]{CaCoMoTe}, thus giving an alternative characterisation of general scale groups in a quite different context.